Skip to Main Content

 Messages

-Note that teachers, students, and other users can use Messages to send and receive private messages within Moodle.
-Teachers have the ability to send group messages to multiple participants in their courses.
+Teachers, students, and other users can use Messages to send and receive private messages within Moodle.
+Teachers have the ability to send group messages to participants in their courses.
 You can access Messages by doing the following:

 1. In the top right corner of your course, click the word bubble icon to view your Message drawer and send Messages.

-2. As a teacher, you can send Messages to individual or multiple users from within your list of participants.
+2. As a teacher, you can send messages to individuals or multiple users from within your list of participants.
 Select the checkbox next to the name(s) of user(s).
 Using the with selected users dropdown, select send a message.

 Zoom

-Note that you can have remote class discussion with web conferencing software.
-However, you should think very carefully about potential student equity issues (e.g. lack of access to connectivity or hardware) and the logistics of different time zones.
-When possible sessions should be recorded and made available.
+You can have remote class discussion with Zoom.
+You should think very carefully about potential student equity issues (e.g. lack of access to connectivity or hardware) and the logistics of different time zones.
+When possible, sessions should be recorded and made available.
 You can upload to Kaltura and add captions.
 After considering this, you can access the following resources:

 1. Zoom - create your own username (your sessions have a 40-minute limit).
 If you need more time contact helpdesk@earlham.edu for an Earlham Zoom license.